 The researchers concluded that axitinib provides significant anticancer activity in the treatment of cytokine-resistant RCC.

 Patients with RCC whose cancer has progressed following cytokine therapy may wish to speak with their physician regarding their individual risks and benefits of participating in a clinical trial further evaluating axitinib or other promising therapies.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov) and www.eCancerTrials.com.
+Sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov).